Updated: December 23 2020 09:43

 There are some fantastic, tense action sequences, which McCulloch understandably continues to relish; and some evocatively realised grotesque and grim audio images (particularly in the run-up to the rescue of terrified Sylvia Jeffries, who is facing a horrible death).

 Jenny finds herself thrust into an unusual and far from comfortable role

-After all of the febrile action sequences of the rebellion, it is the quiet intimacy of Greg's taped message to Jenny that provides a heartfelt (and far from mawkish) finale: a personal 'legacy' for Jenny to take comfort from, that can exist for her alongside the larger, public figure of Greg as a leader and a trigger for the revival of civilisation and society.
-It remains unclear what role Greg Preston might play in future Big Finish Survivors adventures but, if this episode marks Greg's endpoint in the audio realm, the storyline of "Legacy" gives his character an impressive and emotionally resonant sign-off.
+After all of the febrile action sequences of the rebellion, it is the quiet intimacy of Greg's taped message to Jenny that provides a heartfelt (and far from mawkish) finale: a personal 'legacy' for Jenny to take comfort from, that can exist for her alongside the larger, public figure of Greg as a leader and catalyst for the revival of civilisation and society.
+It remains unclear what role Greg Preston might play in future Big Finish Survivors adventures but, if this episode marks Greg’s endpoint in the audio realm, the storyline of "Legacy" gives his character an impressive and emotionally resonant sign-off.